 The current situation in the UK has placed the entire country under immense stress and anxiety, impacting on all people and businesses.
 Unfortunately, those suffering with addiction problems are particularly vulnerable at this time, with the current climate set to increase rates of addiction significantly.
 But the problem of addiction isn’t simply going to go away during this difficult time, so neither will we.
 The Providence Projects will continue to be here and open for you: providing essential, immediate, and most importantly, safe treatment for those in need of care.

 Our ongoing commitment will ensure that new clients can still access our rehab services, including those in urgent need of help.
 As the situation in the UK is uncertain and constantly changing, our team continue to monitor updates on a daily basis, and to respond with the appropriate safety measures as outlined by Public Health England and CQC.

 Please call us today on 0800 955 0945, and our specialist team of therapists and addiction experts can answer any questions you may have.
 Alternatively, fill out this form and someone will get back to you shortly.

 The Safety Precautions we Continue to Take in 2022

 - Screening upon pre-admission: all new clients will be assessed prior to arrival, checked for any COVID-19 symptoms, and for any contact with or exposure to individuals who have travelled abroad, or to countries with high rates of infection

 - Increased our range of COVID-19 screening questions prior to any admission, to ensure we understand more about who will be accessing treatment

-- Increased our hygiene, sanitisation and cleaning services throughout our facilities, ensuring we remain able to prevent and control any infections spreading
+- Increased our hygiene, sanitisation and cleaning services throughout, ensuring we remain able to prevent and control any infections spreading

 - Remove high risk activities from the timetable including boxercise to comply with government guidelines.